Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 Where `ANTI_ALIASING_QUALITY_OFF` will be used when calling the `RenderArea` constructor with no arguments.

-The higher the number of samples, the better smoothing will be performed.
-MSAA comes at a cost, any quality other than `OFF` will induces the `RenderArea` to take about twice as much space in the graphic cards memory.
+The higher the number of samples, the better the smoothing will be.
+MSAA comes at a cost: any quality other than `OFF` will induce the `RenderArea` to take about twice as much space in the graphic card's memory.
 Furthermore, the higher the number of samples, the more time each render step will take.

 It's difficult to convey the result of MSAA using just pictures on a web page.
-Instead, readers are encouranged to run the following `main.jl`, which will show off the anti-aliasing in high resolution:
+Instead, readers are encouraged to run the following `main.jl`, which will show off the anti-aliasing in high resolution:

 ![](../assets/msaa_comparison.png)